DiegoRM7/Racing-Zone-Marketplace/README.md

   * Later on make a page where you could have a catalog of races and a percentage of winning each race depending on the ratio of hp/weight for your vehicle.
 If a user wins a race (based on randomization on the percentage scale) then the user wins a certain amount of money based on the difficulty.

   * AJAX & Django in the future???

+### Present these features that work:
+  * User can purchase/move ownership of car listings and then the "amount of vehicles" number in account details with change accordingly.